GCNull/Twitch-Chat-Logger/README.md

 This chat logger is a personal project of mine, but it does offer some good benefits.

 * It uses Postgresql to store the messages.
-For every channel that you log a new database will be made inside of Postgres.
+For every channel that you log, a new database will be made inside of Postgres.
 I did this to help keep tables organised and reduces disk usage removing the need for a ``channel`` column on the messages table.